 - Select a project and then click Upload.

-- Browse to select a file from your computer directory.
+- Drag and drop media files or browse to select a file from your computer directory.
 Use Control + click (Command + click for Mac) or Shift + click to select multiple files.
 If an unsupported file was added to the upload, you will receive a notice indicating that unsupported files were detected and will not be included in the batch.

 - Select Upload.
-When the upload is finished, a message will be displayed with upload details.
+When the upload is finished, a message will be displayed with details about the batch.
 Select Close.
-Your new items will now appear in the item panel.
+Your media will now appear in the item panel.

 Add Media File to Existing Record